starshine-bcit/hierarch/README.md

 The so-called admin server is an identity provider, hosting Keycloak.

-This server, in it's current configuration, is also responsible for hosting and mirroring the automated backups from the other servers.
-The backups are designed in this fashion:

-1. Each server has it's own Borg archive on the backup (admin) server, which it write to daily.
-An arbitrary number of daily, weekly, and monthly backups are retained.
-2. Daily, the backup server mirrors an encrypted tgz of each archive to some cloud provider (not implemented in POC).
-Alternately, a provider with borg support could be used, then a separate backup location specified in the borgmatic config.
-3. Weekly, it is intended that someone rsyncs each borg archive to a rotating external drive, which should be stored in a secure location.

 The admin server hosts a dashboard which is meant to act as a homepage for users, making it easier to access the various services.

 Spec for POC: